Stories Behind the Songs

 Chris Blair

-Welcome to Stories Behind the Songs.
-This is a weekly podcast hosted by Chris Blair in Nashville, TN.
-After over 20 years in Nashville and owner of the famous music venue The Listening Room, CB has become friends with some of the biggest names in music, the writers behind the hits and amazing industry leaders.
+The Stories Behind the Songs is a division of The Listening Room Cafe in Nashville, TN.
+This is a weekly podcast hosted by Listening Room Founder/President, Chris Blair.
+After over 20 years in Nashville and over 30 years in the music business, CB has become friends with some of the biggest names in music, the writers behind the hits and amazing industry leaders.
 In this podcast, he sits down with those friends and shares their stories.
 You’ll hear about the songs you know from radio, you’ll hear from brand new artists and much more.
 Whether you have dreams of being in the music industry or just love great music, this podcast is for you!

 Year-End Gratitude And Big News